apache/camel-website/content/blog/2023/03/camel-k-telemetry/index.md

 We are encouraging migration from the `tracing` trait to the `telemetry` trait.

-To give you some inputs on your migration, I will show you how to collect and compare the traces usings both traits.
+To give you some inputs on your migration, I will show you how to collect and compare the traces using both traits.

 Let's deploy two different *Order* integrations to compare the traces generated :
 * stop collecting the traces from *Inventory* integration